grumpy-gaming/ForgeTrack/README.md

 Styling: Tailwind CSS

-Database: Google Firestore (for real-time persistence)
+Database: Google Firestore (for secure, real-time persistence)

 🌐 Community and Development

 We encourage community contributions!
 Please check the ROADMAP.md for planned features.

-📝 License

-This project is licensed under the MIT License.
-See the LICENSE.md file for details.